andreaowu/howard-2026/staff.md

 {% assign howard_teaching_assistants = site.staffers | where: 'role', 'Tech Fellow' %}
 {% assign num_howard_teaching_assistants = howard_teaching_assistants | size %}
 {% if num_howard_teaching_assistants != 0 %}
-## Howard Tech Fellows
+## Codepath Tech Fellows
 Think of these as TA’s (teacher’s assistants).
 They are employed by Codepath, and these are students that went through your position.
-You’ll see them in lectures and labs to help answer questions, office hours if Andrea's office hours aren’t enough, and they'll be helping a lot behind the scenes.
+You’ll see them in lectures and labs to help answer questions, office hours if Andrea's office hours aren’t enough, and behind-the-scenes helping with the course.

 {% for staffer in howard_teaching_assistants %}
 {{ staffer }}